pandas-dev/pandas/doc/source/development/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of manually setting up a development environment, you can use Docker to
-automatically create the environment with just several commands.
-Pandas provides a `DockerFile`
+automatically create the environment with just several commands. pandas provides a `DockerFile`
 in the root directory to build a Docker image with a full pandas development environment.

 Even easier, you can use the DockerFile to launch a remote session with Visual Studio Code,